If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 This is the process through which behaviors are influenced by their consequences.
 In a more specific way, it looks at the relationship that exists between antecedents, behaviors, and consequences.
-It looks into the behavior chains that lead to the engagement of certain behaviors and the avoidance of other ones, and they take into account the consequences of each behavior.
+It looks into the behavior chains that lead to the engagement of certain behaviors and the avoidance of others, and they take into account the consequences of each behavior.

 Stimulus control is an effective option for helping clients with behavior change.
 This refers to adjusting the environment to increase the likelihood of healthy behaviors.
-This could be as simple as choosing a gym that is in a direct route between home and work or keeping gym clothes in the car that are needed for a workout.
+This could be as simple as choosing a gym that is on a direct route between home and work or keeping gym clothes in the car that are needed for a workout.

 Cognitions and Behaviors